DMarsella/PTA-Prediction/main/readme.md

 [cosine of Inclination, cos of Theta (source location), Chirp Mass, Log of wave frequency, strain h, Initial Phase, phi (source location), psi]

 The \n is for human readability and for separating the entries in code.

+Credit:

+This code was organized and assembled by David Marsella.
+The time averaged and statistical generation of pulsars was written by Sarah J. Vigeland.
+FastFP is made by Gabe Freedman.